Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Formal rules for later `func`s
 ------------------------------

+*(These are the formal rules, for a gentle introduction on calling so-called "later functions", [go here for examples](/docs/Concurrency.md).)*

 The rules for calling later functions are as follows:

 ### Rule 1: All "later" calls need special syntax.